pilsy/chrono-forge/docs/StatefulWorkflow.md

 ## Conclusion

-The `@StatefulWorkflow` decorator and `StatefulWorkflowClass` provide a comprehensive, extensible foundation for building complex, stateful workflows with Temporal.
+The `StatefulWorkflow` provides a comprehensive, extensible foundation for building complex, stateful workflows with Temporal.
 By automatically handling state management, child workflows, signals, queries, events, and hooks, this framework enables developers to focus on business logic while providing a robust architecture for managing complex workflow interactions.

 Whether you're building simple stateful workflows or managing intricate nested workflows with dynamic states and child workflows, this framework offers the tools you need to succeed.
-The flexibility and power of `StatefulWorkflowClass` make it easy to build reliable, maintainable workflows for any application.
+The flexibility and power of `StatefulWorkflow` make it easy to build reliable, maintainable workflows for any application.